-Hong Kong Grandparent & Extended Family Photographer
+Hong Kong Grandparent & Multi-Generational Family Photographer

-Family portrait photography with grandparents in Kowloon, Hong Kong
+Extended family portrait photography with grandparents in Kowloon, Hong Kong

 Extended Family From All Over the World!